VictorButoi/DAXTR/README.md

 # DAXTR
-Implementation of "DETR: End-to-End Object Detection with Transformers" in JAX (from scratch)
+Implementation of "DETR: End-to-End Object Detection with Transformers" in JAX (from scraX)